 How Much Does a Website Cost

+No article on how to hire a web designer would be complete without talking about how much does a website cost.
 This is literally the million-dollar question.
 The web design industry is the only place you will get someone that will quote $100 dollars for “a website” and other projects costing hundreds of thousands of dollars and both will be worth exactly what you pay for them in most cases.

 Over my career, I have worked in agencies on $400,000 web projects for large multinational corporations that took teams of designers and developers months to design and build.
 It really comes down to what your business needs and the quality of work you want.